tshoniunathi/AWS-ReStart-Journey/Labs/Databases/Intro to DynamoDB/readme.md

 - Undestanding NoSQL database concepts and familiarity with thhe attributes in creating a DynamoDB table, adding data and deleting table.

 ## Conclusion
+Learning how to create tables, insert data, modify items, query results, and finally delete tables in Amazon DynamoDB provides a solid foundation in working with NoSQL databases.
+Each step helps you understand how DynamoDB handles data differently from traditional relational systems—focusing on speed, flexibility, and scalability.
+Although challenges like choosing the right partition key, understanding query limitations, or navigating the console can arise, the process builds strong practical skills.
+Overall, working with DynamoDB as a beginner boosts your confidence in cloud-native database services and prepares you for more advanced AWS development tasks.